• Lifestyle

 • Blog

-Welcome to my Blog! a place to hear about my latest photographic shenanigans including my ongoing obsession with film photography and old 35mm film cameras.
-We'll also take a look behind the scenes on some of my commercial projects, share updates oncreative projects, photo stories and all sorts of stuff!
+Welcome to my Blog! a place to hear about my ongoing obsession with film photography.
+We'll take a look behind the scenes on some of my creative projects, completely unscientific and subjective camera, lens and film reviews and most importantly photographs!

 We respect your privacy.